hakluke/how-to-exit-vim/README.md

 ## The philosophical way

-If a vim starts up in a forest, does it make a sound?
+If a vim process starts up in a forest, does it make a sound?

 ## The reboot way